The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Conclusions

-A combination of warm temperatures, low imposed mortalities and long two year cycles gave the population ample time to re--equilibrate with the result that there was no discernable difference in the results obtained from either model.
-The reader should, nonetheless, be cautioned against the use of a model based on an unmodified Fisher's equation when faced with rather more severe circumstances e.g. the catastrophic mortalities imposed by aerial spraying and lower temperatures.
-Attributing subsequent growth to a current, as opposed to historical, population would be profoundly incorrect under such circumstances.
-Under the same circumstances, the model based on historical parentage would not take the subsequent reproductive phase entrainment and altered age profile into account.
-Reproductive rates would initially be over--estimated, later, under--estimated and so on.
+It is, nonetheless, inadviseable to use a model based on an unmodified Fisher's equation for tsetse.
+Lower temperatures or catastrophic mortalities inflicted, for example, by an aerial spray, are all circumstances in which attributing subsequent growth to a current, as opposed to historical, population would be profoundly incorrect.
+Notice that the model based on historical parentage would, under the latter circumstance, still fail to take the subsequent reproductive phase entrainment and altered age profile into account.
+Reproductive rates would initially be over-estimated, later, under-estimated and so on.
 Unlike Fisher's equation, however, the model is expected to recover.

-What of the danger of an altered age profile in the light of a longer than usual first interlarval period?
-Comparison of the results of the two models suggests that if circumstances allow the population to re--equilibrate there are unlikely to be any problems.
+So long as circumstances allow the population to re-equilibrate there are unlikely to be any problems.